runtimeverification/evm-semantics/README.md

 ### K Backends

-There are four backends of K available, the OCAML and (experimental) LLVM backends for concrete execution, and the Java and (experimental) Haskell backends for symbolic reasoning and proofs.
+There are four backends of K available: LLVM (default) and OCaml for concrete execution and Java (default) and Haskell for symbolic execution.
-This repository generates the build-products for both non-experimental backends in `.build/java/` and `.build/ocaml/`.
+This repository generates the build-products for each backend in `.build/defn/`.

 ### System Dependencies